-Students have a right to appeal decisions affecting their academic status, including final grades, if they believe they can show that a decision was unfair.
+Students have a right to appeal decisions affecting their academic status, including final grades, if they believe they can show that the academic decision meets a ground(s) for an appeal as outlined in SGP 608.
 The first step for appeal is discussion with the person who made the decision.
 If resolution is not achieved, a formal appeal may be started following the procedures outlined in SG Handbook 608: Appeal of Academic Decisions.
 These steps must be taken within ten business days of the decision.